Absence of Ground States in the Renormalized Massless Translation-Invariant Nelson Model: Introduction

 To further introduce the results, we will use vague but standard definitions of the operators.
 For rigorous definitions we refer the reader to \cref{sec:model}.

 The Nelson model was originally treated by Edward Nelson in his paper \cite{Nelson.1964}.
 He investigated a formal expression for a Hamiltonian describing the interaction of a chargeless particle with a scalar bosonic field.
 We here denote the dispersion relation of the bosonic field as $\omega:\IR^3\to\IR$ and the interaction function between particle and field as $v:\IR^3\to \IR$.
-In the physical case, they are given as $\omega(k)=\sqrt{\mu^2+k^2}$ and $v=g\omega^{-1/2}$ for some coupling constant $g\in\R\setminus\{0\}$ and the photon mass $\mu\ge 0$.
-By removing the interaction between the particle and field modes with momentum larger than a parameter $\Lambda\in (0,\infty)$, the so-called ultraviolet cutoff, Nelson was able to define the corresponding operator acting on $\psi\in L^2(\IR^3,\FS)$ as Here, $-\Delta_x$ denotes the positive Laplacian on $L^2(\IR^3)$, $\FS$ denotes the bosonic Fock space on $L^2(\IR^3)$, $d\Gamma$ is the second-quantization of a multiplication operator, and $a_k$, $a^\dag_k$ are the pointwise annihilation and creation operators.
-He then found a constant $E_\Lambda$, sometimes referred to as the self-energy, such that $H_\Lambda-E_\Lambda$ converges to an operator $H_\infty$ in the strong resolvent sense as $\Lambda\to\infty$. $H_\infty$ is the operator we refer to as the translation-invariant renormalized Nelson Hamiltonian.
-It was later proven in \cite{Cannon.1971} that the convergence is actually in the norm resolvent sense.
+In the physical case, they are given as

+for some coupling constant $g\in\R\setminus\{0\}$ and the photon mass $\mu\ge 0$.
+By removing the interaction between the particle and field modes with momentum larger than a parameter $\Lambda\in (0,\infty)$, the so-called ultraviolet cutoff, Nelson was able to define the corresponding operator acting on $\psi\in L^2(\IR^3,\FS)$ as Here, $-\Delta_x$ denotes the positive Laplacian on $L^2(\IR^3,\FS)$, $\FS$ denotes the bosonic Fock space over $L^2(\IR^3)$, $d\Gamma$ is the second-quantization of a multiplication operator, and $a_k$, $a^\dag_k$ are the pointwise annihilation and creation operators.
+He then found a constant $E_\Lambda$, sometimes referred to as the self-energy, such that $H_\Lambda+E_\Lambda$ converges to an operator $H_\infty$ in the strong resolvent sense as $\Lambda\to\infty$. $H_\infty$ is the operator we refer to as the translation-invariant renormalized Nelson Hamiltonian.
+It was later proven in \cite{Cannon.1971}, that the convergence is actually in the norm resolvent sense.

 The operators $H_\Lambda$ and $H_\infty$ strongly commute with the total momentum

 which is the reason they are called translation-invariant.
 This implies that there is a unitary operator $V$ (sometimes called the Lee-Low-Pines operator, see \cite{LeeLowPines.1953}) such that the operator $V H_\Lambda V^*$ decomposes into a direct integral